MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 * `private-[clustername].[geo-region].kusto.windows.net` (engine) `ingest-private-[clustername].[geo-region].kusto.windows.net`\\`private-ingest-[clustername].[geo-region].kusto.windows.net` (data management) are mapped to the private IP for each service.

-## Plan subnet size in yourvirtual network
+## Plan subnet size in your virtual network

 The size of the subnet used to host an Azure Data Explorer cluster can't be altered after the subnet is deployed.
-In yourvirtual network, Azure Data Explorer uses one private IP address for each VM and two private IP addresses for the internal load balancers (engine and data management).
+In your virtual network, Azure Data Explorer uses one private IP address for each VM and two private IP addresses for the internal load balancers (engine and data management).
 Azure networking also uses five IP addresses for each subnet.
 Azure Data Explorer provisions two VMs for the data management service.
 Engine service VMs are provisioned per user configuration scale capacity.

 The total number of IP addresses: